9 Things to Consider when Designing an eCommerce Website

 There are two reasons why a poorly designed website can wreak havoc on your store’s traffic and revenue.

 First – your store’s visitors won’t be too willing to hang around for a slow website to load.
 A lot of images and videos on your website are going to impact its page load speed.
-Customers are more likely to search on to faster loading stores.
+Customers are more likely to search for faster loading stores.

 Next, Google could penalise you for slower site speed.
 Its algorithm is designed in such a way that it takes into account page speed for page ranking.
 So, if your site is slower, your site might end up on the second or third page of SERPs.
 If you are on the second page of Google, your store traffic will take a hit.